medplum/medplum/packages/docs/docs/access/admin.md

 ## Admin Users

 Certain operations require Medplum [Users](/docs/api/fhir/medplum/user), [`Bots`](/docs/api/fhir/medplum/bot), or [`ClientApplications`](/docs/api/fhir/medplum/clientapplication) to have administrative privileges.
-User's can be granted admin rights on a per-project basis; a given user can be an admin for one project, but not another.
+Users can be granted admin rights on a per-project basis: a given user can be an admin for one project, but not another.

 Medplum distinguishes between two different types of admin user: **project admin** and **super admin**.